Rome Events in February - Discover the Best Things to do in 2025!

 For the Papal Audience, you need tickets.
 For the Angelus, you don't.

-This does not affect the opening hours of St. Peter's Basilica, or Vatican Square, which are both open and free.
+This does not affect the opening hours of St. Peter's Basilica, Saint Peter's Dome, or Vatican Square, which are open normally.

 Depending on when Easter falls, February can have a few Vatican-related events, such as Ash Wednesday.